top of page

 • Increase your total caloric intake if you are struggling to maintain or gain weight

-In my experience, the afternoon snack (anywhere between 3pm-5pm) is the snack that has the most benefit.
-If you have a good breakfast you can usually make it to lunch without much trouble.
-But the afternoon time slot is often much longer, and if you go to the gym after work or you are stuck in traffic it is important to give your body the nutrition it needs to stop hanger kicking in just before dinner.
-I always encourage my clients to have a snack in the afternoon.
+Of course, the best time to eat a snack is whenever you need to!
+Snacking will look different for everyone and how often a person snacks, usually varies from day to day.
+In my experience, the afternoon snack (anywhere between 3pm-5pm) is the snack that most people find the most helpful in reducing overeating or hanger by dinner time.
+If you have a good quality breakfast, many people will feel satiated until lunch time.
+But the afternoon time slot is often a much longer gap between meals, and if you go to the gym after work or you are stuck in traffic it is important to give your body the nutrition it needs to stop hanger kicking in just before dinner.
+I always encourage my clients to check in with their hunger signals mid-afternoon.

-As a dietitian, I always get asked if I snack and what my favourite snacks are so I thought I would share my top 10 with you (in no particular order):
+As a dietitian, I always get asked if I snack and what my favourite snacks are so I thought I would share my top 10 healthy snacks with you (in no particular order):

 2. Bliss balls.
 My favourite is peanut butter